-Department of Medicine, Division of Cardiovascular Medicine; Department of Quantitative Health Sciences; Meyers Primary Care Institute; Department of Emergency Medicine; Senior Scholars Program
+Department of Medicine, Division of Cardiovascular Medicine; Department of Quantitative Health Sciences; Meyers Primary Care Institute; Department of Emergency Medicine; School of Medicine; Senior Scholars Program; Graduate School of Biomedical Sciences, Clinical and Population Health Program

 RESULTS: A total of 593 (80%) of 744 patients were impaired in at least 1 cognitive domain; 32%, 31%, and 17% of patients were impaired in 1, 2, or all 3 cognitive domains, respectively.
 Patients impaired in more than 1 cognitive domain were significantly older, had less formal education, and had more noncardiac comorbidities (all P values < .05).
 In multivariable adjusted analyses, patients with older age and lower education had higher odds of impairment in 2 or more cognitive domains.
 Depressed patients had twice the odds of being impaired in all 3 cognitive domains (odds ratio 1.98, 95% CI 1.08-3.64).

 Seth N. Levin, Alexandra M. Hajduk, David D. McManus, Chad E. Darling, et al..
 "Cognitive status in patients hospitalized with acute decompensated heart failure" Vol. 168 Iss.
 6 (2014) ISSN: 1097-6744

 Available at: http://works.bepress.com/jane_saczynski/68/